ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

 ## Conclusion

-This demo showed how Istio can be used to secure communication between service using mTLS.
+This demo showed how Istio can be used to secure communication between services using mTLS.
 Moreover it showed how the service mesh level authentication can be used to grant or deny access to services in the mesh.
 A role can be connected to a service account to allow access.
 Important to note is that the service mesh only allowes or denies traffic.
 It doesn't influence the application level access.

 In a nutshell, Istio allows cluster admins to enable secure communication, and strong authentication and authorization mechanisms on their Kubernetes cluster without having to manage all kinds of certificates, usernames and passwords.
-The application developers don't need to adopt their application in order to communicate securly in the cluster, nor do they have to change their deployment configuration to enable the service mesh.
+The application developers don't need to adopt their application in order to communicate securely in the cluster, nor do they have to change their deployment configuration to enable the service mesh.

 This blogpost only highlighted a portion of the features of Istio.
 Security is only a part of the feature set.